 Few factors can increases the value of a vintage watch quite like its once having belonged to a celebrity.
-Whenever a watch owned by a celebrity or historical figure goes on the block at auction houses like Antiquorum and Christie’s, bidding can be expected to go well beyond the estimated value.
-Below we look at notable “celebrity” watches, once owned by iconic entertainment and sports stars, sold at auction within the past few years.
+Whenever a watch owned by a celebrity or historical figure goes on the block at auction houses like Antiquorum, Phillips, Sotheby’s, and Christie’s, bidding can be expected to go well beyond the estimated value.
+As we await the historic sale of Paul Newman’s Rolex Daytona at the upcoming Phillips New York auction, we look at other notable “celebrity” watches, once owned by iconic entertainment and sports stars, sold at auction within the past few years.

 1. James Dean’s Elgin pocketwatch